When Graphing Your Data It Is Important That You

 • Plotting Options: Choose the appropriate plotting options, such as the type of data markers, line styles, and colors.

-• Data Series: If plotting multiple data series, ensure that each series is clearly distinguished using different colors or symbols.
+• Data Series: If plotting multiple data series, confirm that each series is clearly distinguished using different colors or symbols.

 Step 5: Labeling and Annotating